kiranvenom1209/voerynth-os/SETTINGS_MODULE_README.md

 - Add and configure integrations without leaving the app
 - Pair new devices (Matter, Zigbee, ESPHome)
 - Manage all devices, entities, and areas
-- Everything works through your beautiful Voerynth OS UI
+- Everything works through your beautiful Vœrynth OS UI

 The implementation is production-ready and follows best practices for React, Home Assistant integration, and user experience.

+> **Confidential:** Internal Vœrynth Système reference only.
+Use this to brief investors and collaborators while keeping implementation specifics private.